viruslobster/in-deep-ship/README.md

     - Cruiser (3)
     - Submarine (3)
     - Destroyer (2)
 - Players fire on one square per turn.
 You know if each shot was a hit or miss.
-You also know if a shot sunk a ship and which ship was sunk.
+You also know if a shot sunk a ship and its size.
 - The first player to sink all the opponent's ships wins the game.

 ## Technical Details